beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

-I am a Senior Research Analyst at the Federal Reserve Bank of New York for Microeconomics (Research & Statistics) and Community Development (Outreach & Education).
+I am a Senior Research Analyst at the Federal Reserve Bank of New York for Microeconomic Studies (Research & Statistics) and Community Development (Outreach & Education).

-I've recently graduated with a BA in Economics and Mathematics (with an English minor) from Emory University, where I've been a research assistant in the Emory Economics department.
+I graduated with a BA in Economics and Mathematics (with an English minor) from Emory University, where I've been a research assistant in the Emory Economics department.
 Most notably, through Emory's Summer Research Program, I collaborated on a project that analyzed co-authorship networks with traditional social network methods and natural language processing.

 I am very interested in Microeconomics and Machine Learning, and I plan on pursuing a PhD in Economics.
 During my spare time, I can be found knitting a new pattern, reading a book from my growing to-reads list, or working on my blog.